Texan Honey Bees | |||

 "survivor stock" mixed with VSH lines imported from some of the top queen breeders

-around the country that are outside of Africanized bee territory.
-This project started
+around the country that raise gentle queen stock outside of Africanized bee territory.

 |||